Tigers Militia: Insignia

 National Liberal Party (NLP) logo (1958–present), used on pin-back badges, paper stickers and printed on T-shirts.

 NLP Tigers Militia patch (1975–1980), worn on combat fatigues and brassards.

 The NLP Tigers Militia apparently never devised a system of rank, branch or unit insignia of their own, although its personnel did wear a variety of field recognition signs.
 A forest green cloth, fabric or canvas brassard of roughly triangular shape and attached to a shoulder strap, bearing the round printed or embroidered full-colour Tigers Militia logo was worn on either the upper left shoulder or the right shoulder, whilst a red brassard appears to have been given to the members of the Tigers Militia Military Police corps.
 Another version of the brassard was also issued, patterned after the NLP official flag, which consisted of two horizontal bands of white (top) and red (bottom) with a stylized Lebanese Cedar tree in Gold set on the centre.
-In alternative to a brassard, a simple white cloth armband with the Tigers militia emblem printed or stamped on could be worn on the left arm.
+In alternative to a brassard, a simple white cloth armband with the Tigers militia emblem printed on could be worn on the left arm.

 An olive green nametape bearing "Tigers Militia" inscribed in yellow Arabic script, with the NLP logo set in the middle was occasionally worn above the right shirt pocket on field dress; a full-colour cloth woven or embroidered Tigers Militia round patch was also issued to all ranks, although its placement varied greatly.
 Photographic evidence shows that it could be displayed either on the right upper shoulder, left upper shoulder, left breast pocket or right breast pocket.
-A round metal enamelled badge bearing the NLP logo was frequently seen among Tigers militiamen, who usually wore it French-style on the left or right breast suspended from a pocket hanger, but also could be founded in the form of a badge pinned to combat uniforms, berets, baseball caps, field caps and bucket hats.
+A round metal enamelled badge bearing the NLP logo was frequently seen among Tigers militiamen, who usually wore it French-style on the left or right breast suspended from a pocket hanger, but also could be founded in the form of a pin-back badge pinned to combat uniforms, berets, baseball caps, field caps and bucket hats.
 The NLP Tigers did develop though a standard beret cap badge, which consisted of a miniature detailed Lebanese Cedar tree issued in gilt metal to all-ranks and worn placed above the right eye in the usual French manner.
-Interestingly, many period photos also show that Tigers militiamen often applied round printed paper stickers bearing their militia's logo to their steel helmets, assault rifle stocks and the pouches of chest rigs.
+Interestingly, many period photos also show that Tigers militiamen often applied round printed paper stickers bearing their militia's logo to their steel helmets, assault rifles' stocks and the pouches of chest rigs.

-Long-sleeved pullover collarless sweatshirts and turtleneck sweaters in thick forest green cotton cloth with the Tigers Militia logo in white printed on the left side of the upper chest, plus white, light forest green, light khaki and black T-shirts printed with either the Lebanese National Flag, the NLP or Tigers Militia logo, unit and sub-unit insignia or the militia leaders' effigy were commonly worn by NLP Tigers' fighters.
+Long-sleeved pullover collarless sweatshirts and turtleneck sweaters in thick forest green cotton cloth with the Tigers Militia logo in white printed on the left side of the upper chest, plus white, light forest green, light khaki, light blue and black T-shirts printed with either the Lebanese National Flag, the NLP or Tigers Militia logo, unit and sub-unit insignia or the militia leaders' effigy were commonly worn by NLP Tigers' fighters.